Introduction

 Conclusion:

-Both the Indian DPDPA and the EU GDPR embody the growing global emphasis on data privacy rights and protection.
+Both the Indian DPDP Act and the EU GDPR embody the growing global emphasis on data privacy rights and protection.
 While they share many similarities, including their extraterritorial applicability and commitment to data subject rights, they also exhibit subtle differences in areas like consent, data localisation, and penalties.
-As nations worldwide work to establish robust data protection frameworks, the harmonization of principles seen in these two regulations can serve as a blueprint for fostering a data-centric landscape that respects individuals’ privacy while enabling the responsible use of data for innovation and development.
+As nations worldwide work to establish robust data protection frameworks, the harmonisation of principles seen in these two regulations can serve as a blueprint for fostering a data-centric landscape that respects individuals’ privacy while enabling the responsible use of data for innovation and development.